 I’m going to cover 10 basic tips you can use to get the best bang for your buck when building an off-road Subaru.

 Table of Contents

-Start With a Car That Has Body Damage
+Start With a Car That Has Minor Body Damage

-This might sound crazy, but hear me out.
 Many of us choose to install aftermarket steel and aluminum bumpers on our off-road cars.
 This usually involves cutting or completely removing the bumper skin.
-So if you come across a car for sale with some minor fender bender damage, don’t be afraid to make a reasonable low-ball offer.
-While most prospective buyers will be scared off by this, it may make absolutely no difference to you while lining your pockets with an extra $500-$2000.
+If you come across a car for sale with some minor fender bender damage, don’t be afraid to make a reasonable low-ball offer.
+While most prospective buyers will be scared off by this, it may make absolutely no difference to you while saving an extra $500-$2000.